chemharuka/toGainMapHDR/README.md

 `chmod 711 ./toGainMapHDR`

-2. run heic_hdr.py (default run with 8 threads, change it accroding to your chip's performance core.)
+2. run heic_hdr.py (default run with 8 threads, change it accroding to your chip's performance cores.)

 `python3 ./heic_hdr.py $folder_for_convert $options`

-You may need to change the DIR of toGainMapHDR in heic_hdr.py before running. (in line 44)
+You may need to change the **DIR** of toGainMapHDR in heic_hdr.py before running. (in line 44)

 #### Sample：